onzfonz/comp227/src/content/2/en/part2a.md

   parts.reduce((s, p) => someMagicHere)
 ```

-and does not work, it's worth it to use <i>console.log</i>, which requires the arrow function to be written in its longer form:
+and does not work, it's worth it to use `console.log`, which requires the arrow function to be written in its longer form:

 ```js
 const total = parts.reduce((s, p) => {